 What to pack for a 4 day cruise to the Bahamas: Carnival Cruise Packing List

 - Day Bag.
 Like I mentioned in the carnival cruise packing list video on my youtube channel you definitely want to pack a separate day bag that you will carry on the ship with you.
-Before you board the ship your bags will be collected (think of it as curb side check in at the airport) and delivered to your cabin later that day, so its important to have everything you need directly in your hand in your day bag for those few hours.
+(I prefer this style) Before you board the ship your bags will be checked (think of it as curb side check in at the airport) and delivered to your cabin later in the day around dinner time, so its important to have everything you need directly in your day bag for those few hours you’re away from your baggage.
 Click the video above to find out what I pack in mine!

 - 3 Bathing Suits.
 Cruising and bathing suits go hand in hand right?
 I tend to live in my bathing suits while I’m on cruises or anywhere tropical, so if you’re anything like me your Bahamas cruise packing list should have about 3 bathing suits for a 4 day cruise.

 - Swimsuit Cover Up.
 Like I mentioned, cruising and bathing suits go hand in hand & you’ll be spending lots of time on the lido deck in your bathing suit while cruising, especially during those bright sunny beautiful days at sea.
 There’s tons of restaurants/buffets on the lido deck and they most likely won’t serve you if you’re just in your bathing suit.
 So bring 1 or 2 swimsuit cover ups.
 They’re also easy to throw on after you spent 8 hours on the island and you’re rushing to get back to the ship.
 I like this style of swim suit cover ups when cruising because it looks more like a cute summer dress so it’s good to wear off the ship while I’m out on the island.